brunoroque06/brunoroque06.github.io/_pages/chess-fundamentals.md

 - Bishops do well in open positions, unlike Knights.
 The fewer the Pawns in the way of the Bishop, the greater its scope.
 - Bishops should be in open diagonals.
 If they don't exist, they should be created or it should be understood where they will exist.
 - A Bishop trapped behind its own Pawns is usually called a tall-Pawn.
 Such a Bishop is most of the times a horrible piece (a serious imbalance).
-- Moving Pawns can seriously affect Bishops' activity (e.g. opening diagonals, blocking a Bishop).
+- Moving Pawns can seriously affect Bishops' activity (e.g., opening diagonals, blocking a Bishop).
 - Bishops are usually better than Knights in the endgame, given their long range capabilities.

 ## Rooks